sostheim/krak8s/API Definitions.md

     * Cluster - The namespace's Kraken orchestrated Kubernetes cluster resources

 ## Order of Operations
 There is only one restriction on the ordering of operations for the API.
-The cluster resource *must* be created (POST) before an application can be created.
-Any attempt to perform an operation on the application endpoint when no cluster endpoint is defined will return an error response code.
-While not strictly necessary, it is preferable to read the status of the cluster endpoint and check that the cluster resources are in an "active" state, as shown here:
+The `cluster` resource *must* be created (POST) before an `application` can be created.
+Any attempt to perform an operation on the `application` endpoint when no `cluster endpoint` is defined will return an error response code.
+While not strictly necessary, it is preferable to read the status of the `cluster` endpoint and check that the cluster resources are in an "active" state, as shown below before performing additional operations.
 ```
-Status: 200 (Od)
+Status: 200 (Ok)
 {
   "created_at": "1988-11-12T23:18:46Z",
   "nodePoolSize": 3,